pjbriggs/ansible-palfinder-galaxy/README.rst

 Roles
 -----

-The following roles have been defined:
+The following roles are defined:

  - ``dependencies``: set up the dependencies for Galaxy: